 If you are installing six or more speakers, then it’s also essential that you take some time to consider which direction they should face.
 When installing multiple sets of speakers, there are usually two different directions: forward and rearward.
 The forward-facing speakers are designed so that after being mounted, they point toward the front windshield, while the rearward-facing ones will point back towards the rear windshield area behind your seats or even under your rear seat.

 The most important feature is the range, measured in meters or feet.
 You cannot have a Bluetooth kit that does not allow you to connect with your phone or other devices.
+Our favorite player, the SP2000, has a very long range built into it however, the range is still important for other devices.

 Another thing that you need to check out is whether the kit supports hands-free calling and music streaming.
 This feature will allow you to enjoy music without using the phone or any other device connected.